 A more flexible way to calculate a moving average is with the OFFSET function.
 OFFSET can create a dynamic range, which means we can set up a formula where the number of periods is variable.
 The general form is:

 where n is the number of periods to include in each average.
-As above, OFFSET returns a range which is passed into the AVERAGE function.
+As above, OFFSET returns a range that is passed into the AVERAGE function.
 Below you can see this formula in action, where n is the named range E2.
 Starting at cell C5, OFFSET constructs a range that extends back to previous rows.
 This is accomplished by using a height equal to negative n.
 When E5 is changed to another number, the moving average recalculates on all rows:

 The formula in E5, copied down, is: